-The keycaps feel halfway between normal plastic keycaps and soft-touch material, which is nice on the fingertips, but the material also picks up grease easily.
-Corsair packs some extra gray-topped, textured keycaps that can be swapped in for FPS and MOBA gamers.
-We use the FPS keycaps for WASD, which are angled differently to keep your fingers from accidentally sliding off them during gameplay.
+The keycaps feel like they’re somewhere in the middle of normal plastic keycaps and soft-touch material, which feels nice on the fingertips, but picks up grease easily.
+Corsair includes some extra gray-topped, textured keycaps that can be swapped in for FPS and MOBA gamers.
+We used the FPS keycaps for WASD, which are angled differently to keep your fingers from accidentally sliding off during gameplay.

-Corsair also includes a textured wrist rest that’s just a touch too hard to be called comfortable, but it beats the edge of a desk.
 The Corsair Strafe RGB MK.
-2 also has USB pass-through, but to achieve this, Corsair opted for an incredibly thick (and we mean Thicc) braided cable that ends in two bulky USB connectors.
+2 also includes a textured wrist rest that’s just a touch too hard to be called comfortable, but it still beats the edge of a desk.
+The Corsair Strafe RGB MK.
+2 also has USB pass-through, but to achieve this, Corsair opted for an incredibly thick ( and we mean Thicc) braided cable that ends in two bulky USB connectors.

 Corsair’s RGB lighting is as good as we’re used to seeing on Cherry switches, with clear light shining through the upper half of keycaps but incomplete coverage for the lower half.
 The lighting is also fully customizable, but Corsair’s iCue customization software isn’t nearly as straightforward as Razer’s or SteelSeries’ software